 Opioids are a category of medical substances that act on opioid receptors in the human body to produce effects similar to morphine.
 They are primarily used as painkillers.
 Whilst there are established benefits of their use for acute pain, there is very little evidence of their effectiveness for chronic pain lasting 3 months or longer.
 Despite this, and increasing concerns with respect to side effects and dependency, opioids are commonly prescribed for chronic pain.

 However, medical cannabis is increasingly being considered as a therapeutic option for chronic pain.
 In fact, chronic pain is the most reported indication in medical cannabis prescriptions globally.
-A recent rapid recommendation in the British Medical Journal recommended non-inhaled medical cannabis or individual cannabinoids for the treatment of chronic non-cancer and cancer pain if first line therapies had proven ineffective.
+A recent rapid recommendation in the British Medical Journal recommended non-inhaled medical cannabis or individual cannabinoids for chronic non-cancer and cancer pain if first line therapies had proven ineffective.

 While medical cannabis has also been found to have an effect on musculoskeletal pain when compared to placebo, studies are yet to demonstrate a significant improvement when compared to an active comparator.
 Furthermore, population studies have demonstrated that legalisation of medical cannabis is associated with reduced mortality associated with opioid misuse in specific US States.
 A recent study aimed to understand the association between medical cannabis use and the utilisation of opioids for the management of chronic pain related to osteoarthritis (OA).